 - Receive expert, on-the-ground photography coaching by award-winning and world-renowned photographer David Yarrow.

-- Enjoy photography workshops hosted by David and Andrew, as well as informative lectures from the expedition team.
+- Enjoy photography, editing and art workshops hosted by David, Andrew and Richard, as well as informative lectures from the expedition team.

 - Set foot on the 7th continent, a unique thrill that very few people in the world can claim to have done.